About the Capstone Experience

+The PEP is intended to allow you to apply the knowledge you gleaned from your coursework to a real-world problem in a real-world setting.
 In a single semester, you will complete a fieldwork-based project under the primary guidance of a field supervisor from the organization sponsoring your project.

+The master's report is a substantive, publishable-quality paper synthesizing a domain or area of investigation that demonstrates familiarity with major concepts and issues in a theoretical and rigorous manner.
 Working with the guidance of a faculty advisor and a second faculty reader, you will write a publishable-quality paper on a topic of your choice in a single semester.

+A master's thesis is a research project resulting in a substantive paper that involves original collection or treatment of data and/or results.
 Working with the guidance of a faculty advisor and a second faculty reader, you will write a publishable-quality paper on a topic of your choice across two semesters.

-The first deadline, which is the last class day of the semester immediately preceding the student's capstone semester, is the date by which the initial completed proposal forms must be submitted to the capstone faculty for approval.
-The second date posted is the first class day of the capstone semester, and the final date for final/revised proposal approval.
+The first deadline, which is the last class day of the semester immediately preceding the student's Capstone semester, is the date by which the initial completed proposal forms must be submitted to the Capstone faculty for approval.
+The second date posted is the first class day of the Capstone semester, and the final date for final/revised proposal approval.

 Proposal Submission Dates for AY 2019-2020